vishnuarun02/multi-ai-chat-interface/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Deployment

+### Option 1: Deploy Everything to Vercel (Recommended)

+Since this is a Next.js app with API routes, you can deploy the entire application (frontend + backend) to Vercel:

+1. Push your code to GitHub (make sure `.env.local` is in `.gitignore`)
+2. Connect your repository to [Vercel](https://vercel.com)
+3. Add your environment variables in Vercel's project settings:
+   - `OPENAI_API_KEY`
+   - `XAI_API_KEY`
+   - `DEEPSEEK_API_KEY`
+4. Deploy!

+### Option 2: Separate Frontend (Vercel) and Backend (Railway)

+If you prefer to separate concerns:

+**Frontend (Vercel):**
-## Deploy on Vercel
+- Deploy the Next.js app to Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+- Set an environment variable `NEXT_PUBLIC_API_URL` pointing to your Railway backend

+**Backend (Railway):**
+- Extract the API routes to a standalone Express.js or similar backend
+- Deploy to Railway with the API keys as environment variables
+- Enable CORS to allow requests from your Vercel frontend

+**Note:** For this app, Option 1 is simpler and recommended since Next.js API routes handle both frontend and backend efficiently.
+You don't need a separate backend unless you have specific requirements (like connecting to a database, running long-running processes, etc.).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.